 Walking time: 7 – 8 hours

-Walking time: 4 – 7 hours approximately, depending on interest
+Walking time: Approximately 4 – 7 hours, depending on interest

 In the morning, we bid farewell to Choquequirao and begin our descent to the bridge over the Apurimac River.
-As we descend, the heat will become intense, and we will arrive hot and tired to the bridge crossing the river.
-There, we will have a chance to bathe in order to refresh ourselves.
-Lunch will be served at the riverside.
-Here, we have time to relax, and In order to avoid the heat, we will wait until the late afternoon before continuing on to our campsite at Chiquisca.
+As we descend, the heat will become intense, and we will arrive at the bridge, hot and tired, before crossing the river.
+There, we will have a chance to bathe to refresh ourselves.
+Lunch will be served by the riverside.
+Here, we will have time to relax, and in order to avoid the heat, we will wait until the late afternoon before continuing to our campsite at Chiquisca.

 Included

-Mules for transportation of equipment and personal luggage
+– Mules for the transportation of equipment and personal luggage.

-Mountain Hardwear tents (a 3-person tent for every 2 individuals)
+– Mountain Hardwear tents (one 3-person tent for every 2 individuals).

-Meals: 5 breakfasts, 5 lunches and 4 dinners; food suitable for trekking and rich in carbohydrates.
+– Meals: 5 breakfasts, 5 lunches, and 4 dinners; nutritious food suitable for trekking and rich in carbohydrates.

 Not Included

-• Tips for the porters, wranglers, cook and guide
+– Tips for porters, wranglers, the cook, and the guide.